compbiozurich/UZH-BIO392/course-results/2021/denis-adamec/Day_02_Results.md

 * ### [MolecularMatch](https://www.molecularmatch.com)

-MolecularMarch is another tool that allows for the matching of different genetic alterations.
+MolecularMarch is a tool that allows for the matching of different genetic alterations.
 Like other tools, it also suggests diagnosis and prescription options pertaining to the specific alterations.

 &nbsp;
 &nbsp;